ujamii/ujamii-geocoder/README.md

 ];
 ```

+And provide a method (e.g. in an entity or helper class) to generate a compound
+address string based on the database data of one entity (example below).

 ### Options

 Those options are possible:

 **triggerFields (mandatory)**

 Changes in those fields will trigger the process of geocoding.

 **getAddressString (mandatory)**

 A method called via `TYPO3\CMS\Core\Utility\GeneralUtility::callUserFunction` which is supposed
 to return a complete address string.
 The first parameter provided to this methid is the merged
 data array (unchanged entity data from db + changed values from the backend form).